azer89/HelloVulkan/README.md

 Bindless textures is achieved by utilizing __Descriptor Indexing__.
 This enables the storage of all scene textures inside an unbounded array, which allows the texture descriptors to be bound once at the start of a frame.

-The rendering also uses __Draw Indirect__, which requires the vertices of all 3D objects to be stored inside a single buffer.
-This is also known as vertex pulling.
+Additionally, the vertices of all 3D objects are stored inside a single buffer, which also bound in the beginning of the frame.
+This is known as vertex pulling.

 </br>
 </br>